Parents oblivious to college debt

 FAYETTEVILLE, Ark.
-(KNWA) — A recent study shows that parents of college aged children aren’t always in the know when it comes to their kid’s finances.
+(KFTA) — A recent study shows that parents of college aged children aren’t always in the know when it comes to their kid’s finances.

 According to the study done by Quicken, maker of personal finance software in the United States, the “financial freshman fifteen” isn’t as noticeable as gaining the “freshman fifteen”.